-- If your WRS employer is the same employer from which you retired, the break-in-service requirement applies even though your new job does not meet WRS participation standards. - If you are going to work for a different WRS employer and your position meets WRS eligibility requirements, you must satisfy a break-in-service requirement. - If you are going to work for a different WRS employer and your position does not meet WRS eligibility requirements, you do not have to satisfy a break-in-service requirement. - · You can take a non-WRS job at any time.
+- If your WRS employer is the same employer from which you retired, the break-in-service requirement applies even if your new job does not meet WRS participation standards. - If you are going to work for a different WRS employer and your position meets WRS eligibility requirements, you must satisfy a break-in-service requirement. - If you are going to work for a different WRS employer and your position does not meet WRS eligibility requirements based on your original enrollment date in the WRS, you do not have to satisfy a break-in-service requirement. - You can take a non-WRS job at any time. - After you meet the 75-day break in service requirement, then you will be evaluated under the two-thirds requirement as outlined on the Rehired Annuitant Form (ET-2319).

-Effect on Health Insurance
+Effects on Health Insurance